-The Adventures of ASPIE MOUSE is a blog being developed into a Graphic Novel in “comic book” form.
+The Adventures of ASPIE MOUSE is a blog being developed into a Graphic Novel using “comic book” panels.
 Its goal is to help “kids” on the Autism Spectrum see their “unexpected” behaviors rewarded, at least most of the time (vs. always challenged & criticized).
-“Kids” are loosely defined: the target age is likely 10-15 — as for most graphic novels — yet older teens and young adults have responded well to the blog.
-That’s not surprising, since those on the Autism Spectrum are generally 1/4 to 1/3 younger emotionally than their chronological age.
+“Kids” are loosely defined: while the target age is likely 10-15 — as for most graphic novels of this type — older teens and young adults have responded well to the blog.
+That’s not surprising, since the emotional age of those on the Autism Spectrum is generally 2/3 or 3/4 their chronological age

-The ten chapters (A-I) are designed to be read in alphabetical order (not counting Front Matter), and are sequential (each builds on the prior chapter — EXCEPT:
+The ten chapters (Pre-A through I) are designed to be read in alphabetical order and are sequential (each builds on the prior chapter) — EXCEPT:

-(3) In the blog, the latest chapter posted or substantially revised is placed first, then Pre-A (preface) and then the other nine chapters in sequence.
+(3) In the blog, the latest chapter posted or substantially revised is placed first, then Front Matter, then Pre-A (preface), and then the other nine chapters in sequence.
 Ignore “Posted” dates — they’re manipulated to keep the Chapters in their intended order.

-Chapters A through I have “Notes” (if the chapter is complete, the notes focus on possible questions that might arise for readers, along with any back story about certain situations, names, comments, etc. For incomplete chapters, the notes primarily fill in the plot for what’s not yet posted) and “Questions for Discussion/ Reflection” — again more for teachers and parents with their “kids” (loosely defined).
+Chapters A through I have “Notes.”
+If a chapter is complete, the notes focus on concerns that might arise for readers, along with any back story about certain situations, names, comments, etc. For incomplete chapters, the notes primarily fill in the plot for what’s not yet posted.
+Chapters A – I also have “Questions for Discussion/ Reflection” — designed for use by teachers and parents with their “kids” (loosely defined).
 In saying “for reflection,” these questions are also appropriate for kids with Autism to ask themselves, with or without encouragement.
-While Notes & Questions are at the end of Chapters in this blog, they’re intended to be put in an appendix in the published print version, so as not to interrupt the flow of the story line from chapter to chapter — nor to look too much like a textbook!
+While Notes & Questions are at the end of Chapters in this blog, they’re intended to be put in an appendix in the published print and online versions, so as not to interrupt the flow of the story line from chapter to chapter — nor look too much like a textbook!

-Currently, the most complete “sample” chapter in all respects (includes a full set of Questions) is Chapter D, “X is for Exterminator.”
-However, Chapters A, B, C & H are also complete, though: most pages in B & C need upgrading, re-sizing, panel separations & expansion; A & H are newly written (actually re-written, formerly Chapter J), thus likely to need some upgraded & expanded.
+Currently, the most complete “sample” chapter in all respects (including having a full set of Questions) is Chapter D, “X is for Exterminator.”
+Chapters A, B, C & H are also complete, though: most pages in B & C need upgrading, re-sizing, panel separations & expansion; A & H are newly written (actually re-written, formerly Chapter J), thus likely to need some editing/ tweaking.

 For a more in-depth explanation of the author’s intent in writing The Adventures of ASPIE MOUSE, read past the Table of Contents below; the notes after Chapter A; and check out the section of the blog entitled “About Aspie Mouse Blog.”